danielle060821/grid-based-navigation-simulator/README.md

 | BC (without STAY action) | 66% | 10.80 | 172 |
 | BC + A* Fallback | 87% | 12.73 | 65 |

-The learned policy sometimes oscillated near obstacles; adding a 2-step A* fallback when stuck improved success rate from 66% to 87%.
+The learned policy sometimes oscillated near obstacles; adding a 2-step A* fallback when stuck for 6 steps improved success rate from 66% to 87%.

+Note: A* has full map visibility, while the BC policy only observes local surroundings — these numbers reflect a fundamentally different information constraint, not just a weaker model.

 ---
 ## Requirements